 Sega & Aspect studio together at last

 As much as I would like to say otherwise, it is easy to note how Legend of Illusion’s design feels rushed, like all its little nifty ideas were glossed over because of hurried development.
 The sidescrolling shoot ‘em up level where Mickey rides a dragonfly, for example, is a neat little touch but ends up being a really short diversion, never coming back again after it ends.
-The same goes for the scrolling level, which is trying to give the illusion that Mickey is running (not a very good one, at that), and features the same sequence of enemies repeated twice.
+The same goes for the endlessly scrolling level, which is trying to give the illusion that Mickey is running (not a very good one, at that), and features the same sequence of enemies repeated twice.
 After that, the level just ends with no boss fight, leaving us to wonder what was that all about.

-All that said, the final Illusion game of the 90s ends up being a bit of a mixed bag: on one hand it is graphically gorgeous and the gameplay is still, for the most part, solid platforming action from the 90s.
-Unfortunately, on the other hand, it squanders its potentially interesting game design ideas and seems, at times, to be content in just being forgettable.
+All that said, the final Illusion game of the 90s ends up being a bit of a mixed bag: on one hand, it is graphically gorgeous and the gameplay is still, for the most part, solid platforming action from the 90s.
+Unfortunately, on the other hand, it squanders its potentially interesting design ideas and seems, at times, to be content in just being forgettable.

-In conclusion, I would be remiss if I didn’t mention the Illusion series making a comeback in 2012/3, with the remake of Castle of Illusion and the Epic Mickey 2D platformer on the Nintendo 3DS, which is closer to an homage than a true sequel.
+In conclusion, I would be remiss if I didn’t mention the Disney platformers coming back in 2012, with the remake of Castle of Illusion and the Epic Mickey 2D platformer on the Nintendo 3DS, which feels closer to an homage than a true sequel.
 While they are both above-average platforming experiences, they seemed to fail to recapture that magical period and feeling of wonderment.

 Once upon a mouse…